maratsubkhankulov/trust-website/_posts/2018-01-09-which-tokens-are-supported.md

 title: "Which tokens are supported?"
 ---

-Any ERC20 tokens are supported and fully compatible with Trust Wallet.
+ERC20 and ERC223 tokens are supported and fully compatible with Trust Wallet.
 Follow [etherscan](https://etherscan.io/tokens) to view the complete list of ERC20 tokens.
-Yes, you can also receive and withdraw ERC223 tokens!